 Settings for signing SSO requests (optional)

-These are additional settings you can fill in to sign SSO requests to ensure they don’t get tampered with.
-In addition, if your IdP encrypts SAML responses, you’ll need to ensure this section is filled out.
+If your IdP encrypts SAML responses, you’ll need to ensure this section is filled out.

-Important note: If you change any of these settings, either during initial setup or after editing an existing value, you will need to restart Metabase due to the way the keystore file is read.
+If you change any of these settings, either during initial setup or after editing an existing value, you will need to restart Metabase due to the way the keystore file is read.

-SAML keystore path: the absolute path to the keystore file to use for signing SAML requests.
+• SAML keystore path: the absolute path to the keystore file to use for signing SAML requests.

-SAML keystore alias: the alias for the key that Metabase should use for signing SAML requests.
+• SAML keystore alias: the alias for the key that Metabase should use for signing SAML requests.

 Synchronizing group membership with your IdP

-First, you will need to create a SAML user attribute that you will use to indicate which Metabase groups the user should be a part of.
+First, you will need to create a SAML user attribute that you will use to indicate which Metabase groups the person should be a part of.
 This created user attribute can be a XML string or a list of XML strings.
 Different IdPs have different ways of handling this, but you will likely need to edit your user profiles or find a way to map a user’s groups to a list of Metabase group names.

 Configuring the group schema in Metabase

-After that, type in the name of the user attribute you added in your SAML provider.
+7. After that, type in the name of the user attribute you added in your SAML provider.
 In this case, we told Okta that the metabaseGroups attribute should be named MetabaseGroupName, so that’s what we’ll enter in the Group Attribute Name field in Metabase.

 Group schema